OpenHearing/TabSINT/External Response Area User Guide.md

 Examples are outlined and provided after a brief explanation of the exposed TabSINT functionality.

-When using the externalResponseArea, the `window` variable will be updated to contain the `tabsint` property.
+When using the customResponseArea, the `window` variable will be updated to contain the `tabsint` property.
 Note that this property will get overwritten each time you call an external response area so user defined variables inside the `tabsint` property may be deleted.
 Additionally, the following `window.tabsint` variables should never be set to avoid issues:
 - logger
 - resultsService
 - examService